loganheffernan2/thesis-blank/blog/nida-abdullah.md

 There might be a loss of language, maybe we don’t quite understand what each other is saying, but even designers across designers almost don’t know what we’re saying.
 There’s no one way of saying, “This is what this certain thing means.”
 I think that creates authority and hierarchy, and I think that's what we should get away from or try to challenge.

 **LH** I’m trying to find a reading that presents five points for a more critical and ethical practice.
 One of them that feels especially relevant with Pratt is encouraging the students first practice commissioned work within their own communities.
 First practicing making work for the people around them.
 I don’t think there’s anywhere where the lack of that is more clear than Pratt.
-I wrote an essay and made a mini-broadsheet about the Housing Act of 1949 and Robert Mose’s “Slum Clearance” initiatives that allowed Pratt to be walled-off and so many buildings to be demolished so that we could have this large perimeter and remove the train that used to run down Grand Avenue.
-That’s all design.
+I wrote an essay and made a mini-broadsheet about the Housing Act of 1949 and Robert Mose’s “Slum Clearance” initiatives that allowed Pratt to be walled-off and so many buildings to be demolished so that we could have this large perimeter and remove the train that used to run down Grand Avenue. <span class="contentNote">(14)</span> That’s all design.
 That was all design of a city and infrastructure and segregation.
 It all is so imbued in what we practice at Pratt; you have this place that was created by displacement becoming a mechanism that continues to displace others as it gentrifies the surrounding area.
 That questions how present the dialogue is between the institution and what lies beyond its gates.

 **NA** Well, I don’t think it's very present at all.
 I think there’s an animosity, wouldn’t you say?
 How do you feel about Pratt working with the community?

 LH It’s so dependent on context.
 There are so many ways in which Pratt working with the community is just a way to Trojan Horse more gentrification into the neighborhood.
-Myrtle Avenue’s “rejuvenation” initiative serves Pratt students, it serves yuppies.
-It wasn’t launched because any of the participating sources of funding or agencies cared to invest in the existing community; if that was the case, it would have happened long ago.
+Myrtle Avenue’s “rejuvenation” initiative serves Pratt students, it serves yuppies. <span class="contentNote">(15)</span> It wasn’t launched because any of the participating sources of funding or agencies cared to invest in the existing community; if that was the case, it would have happened long ago.
 The question that arises is, “How much of the work that’s done regarding the community around Pratt is actually in service to that community or actually allowing participation from the community, and how much is it just a way to virtue signal without challenging anything?

 Maybe some people who live in the community want Pratt to participate, like, “You took over our space and now you don’t do anything for us.”
 This is a paradigm that exists with a lot of institutions, like Michigan State, East Lansing and Lansing.
 It’s an issue in Michigan, Duke and Durham have this issue.
 Institutions come, have a boat-load of money, and then do nothing for the community.
 Or the stuff they do is so out of touch with what's actually happening, like, “You’re just ruining everything about our livelihood and using all of our resources.
 When you do engage with us, you have no idea what’s going on with our actual lives.”

 \
 I think more Brooklynites, born-and-raised, should have scholarships or should be able to have free tuition to Pratt.
 We don’t offer as much of that as we should.

 **LH** I’ve had that conversation with peers.
-What if instead of having three different campuses, some of those resources were concentrated on serving people in the community around one of the campuses?
-Maybe this is in bad taste to single out, but how the Utica campus interacts with the dynamics of the Brooklyn campus.
+What if instead of having three different campuses, some of those resources were concentrated on serving people in the community around one of the campuses? <span class="contentNote">(16)</span> Maybe this is in bad taste to single out, but how the Utica campus interacts with the dynamics of the Brooklyn campus.
 At what point is Pratt only creating more spaces to be able to charge more people tuition?
 That’s not in the interest of anyone other than the school.

 **NA** We should have more New Yorkers or people from Brooklyn as part of our student body.
 We should give them tuition, but that doesn’t sustain Pratt’s model.

 **LH** That opens up the question of, “Is there an ethical model for design education in Clinton Hill?”
 Is there a way for Pratt to realistically be a more considered place, or is it always going to be confined by capitalism and greed with the chief goal being remaining profitable.

 **NA** One thing we have to think about is that we already took the space.
 If Pratt leaves, that area becomes more depressed economically.
 As we’re looking at what’s happening in the world today, I think we can assume that we might have fewer and fewer international students because of the closed embassies and difficulties getting to the United States.
 How do we support our own neighborhoods and continue educating and continuing supporting students in the area?
 I think that’s something to consider, and I think that’s something we should do.
 I think Pratt has money, they’re just putting it in different places.
 Like opening the Navy Yard lab: do we need that?
-Again, that’s just signalling that we are researchers or whatever.
+Again, that’s just signalling that we are researchers or whatever. <span class="contentNote">(17)</span>

 **LH** That’s so rooted in the colonial notion of knowing the way to do everything and being the central point from which everything must branch out.